 #10 - Decoupage Paper

 Decoupage has become a very popular craft in recent years and is the art of gluing different cut pieces of paper onto any object of your choice.
 Decoupage paper is meant to assist you in doing just that.
-This paper has a glossy finish and a very thin presence.
+This paper has a glossy finish and a very thin weight.
 These types of craft paper come with different pictures and patterns on them which make decoupage a lot more fun.

 #11 - Vellum Paper